The Gadget Show: Gadget Show Live

 The Gadget Show Live was an exhibition that showcased the latest in technology from different sectors.
 It took place annually at the Birmingham National Exhibition Centre, and allowed visitors the chance to test and buy the latest technology in the market.

 The show encompassed a variety of different features which in the past have included Battlefield Live, Robo Challenge Arena, Toy Arena, Game Zone, Future Tech Zone, Photographic Stage and The HUB.
 The show's most infamous feature is the Super Theatre, an exclusive hour-long interactive theatre show hosted by the presenters.

-In 2013, the show took place 3–7 April, in 2014 it took place 9–13 April, in 2015 it took place 7–12 April and in 2016 it took place between 31 March and 3 April.
+In 2013, the show took place 2–7 April, in 2014, it took place 9–13 April, in 2015, it took place 7–12 April and in 2016, it took place 31 March–3 April.

 In 2017, the show was dropped by organisers Upper Street Events in favour of a new event at Westfield London.